uniflare/skbtforarma/README.txt

 Fixed a bug where deleting all CProc on one config would disable CProc selection on another.
 Fixed exception durign uninstall when batch_lib folder was already deleted.
 Fixed reading existing config file when installing over an old config.
+Fixed a bug when clicking install on a fresh config and waiting would cause an exception.
 Enabled Uninstall button on fresh configs that havn't been saved yet.
 ADDED: More Specific Process ID Routine
 ADDED: New Proc ID Routine Checkbox
+ADDED: New Dialog Boxes to help new users

 ==================
 == INSTALLATION ==